M97Chahboun/fastlane-plugin-flutter_bump_version/README.md

 You can `bump` multi parts of version you want by use instead of `patch` (`major`,`minor` or `patch`) split it by (,)

-As Example :
+Example :

-old version : 1.0.0
+old version : `1.0.0`

 ```sh
 [bundle exec] fastlane bump_version bump:major,minor,minor,patch
 ```

-new version : 2.2.1
+new version : `2.2.1`

+## Available options

-build (version code) auto-increase based on current version code & you can disable it by pass `false` with bump_build parameter if you not pass any option or wrong option with command will bump build as default
+- `bump_build`: build (version code) auto-increases based on current version code.
+You can disable it by passing `false` to this parameter.
+If you don't pass any options, the command will bump the `build` by default.

-And the `push` if `true` plugin will bump version & create tag from it then push to git remote if `false` not do anything
+- `push`: You can automatically create a tag and push it to git remote if you pass the `push: true` parameter.
+- `version`: provide a version using the SemVer format (`x.x.x`) to be applied to the `pubspec.yaml` file.
+The build part is managed by the `bump_build` parameter.

+See [available options](./lib/fastlane/plugin/flutter_bump_version/actions/flutter_bump_version_action.rb#L159) in the source file for more on available options.

 ## Issues and Feedback